 "Ten years now," answered Ben sadly-"though it seems to me but yesterday.
-For many a day after that I tried to find the trail o' the Redskins that did it, but never succeeded, thank God. had, it would only have ended in the spillin' of more blood, without any good comin' of it. long now since I left off thirstin' for revenge, but I suppose I'll never cease wishin' that-that-well. well, God's will be done," he added, as if rousing himself out of a sad reverie, "I'm not used to speak about this, but somehow whenever I meet with white men o' the right sort in the plains or mountains, I always feel a kind o' longin' to let my tongue way raither too free.
-However, as I was goin' to say, I've been a wanderer since then, goin' where I think I can be o' use to myself or others;

-and so, as you don't appear to be overly knowin' about the trail across the mountains, I'll go with 'ee a bit o' the way, an' p'int it out, if you have no objections."
+For many a day after that I tried to find the trail o' the Redskins that did it, but never succeeded, thank God.
+If I had, it would only have ended in the spillin' of more blood, without any good comin' of it.
+It is long now since I left off thirstin' for revenge, but I suppose I'll never cease wishin' that-that-well, well, God's will be done," he added, as if rousing himself out of a sad reverie, "I'm not used to speak about this, but somehow whenever I meet with white men o' the right sort in the plains or mountains, I always feel a kind o' longin' to let my tongue wag raither too free.
+However, as I was goin' to say, I've been a wanderer since then, goin' where I think I can be o' use to myself or others nd take married ife, but ng after e village was said who had y mother escaped e, and he tone of and so, as you don't appear to be overly knowin' about the trail across the mountains, I'll go with 'ee a bit o' the way, an' p'int it out, if you have no objections."